Message from the Head of the Department

 The curriculum of Electrical & Electronics Engineering is designed keeping in view the requirements of rapidly changing industrial requirements.
 Suggestions were invited from experts from different organizations like research organizations, professional societies and industries in the meeting of Board of Studies which designs the curriculum.
 In addition to the regular course work, certificate courses on latest industry practices such PLC and Drives were introduced as Add – on courses.

+The department is recognized research center by JNTUk from 2018-19 onwards.
 The department has MoU's with MNC’s such as SEIMEN’s India Private Limited, New Dawn Automation Private Limited for offering certificate courses on Drives, PLC and HMI.
 In addition to regular class work, classes for competitive exams such as GATE are also conducted to pre – final year and final year students.
 Students are encouraged to give seminars on latest technologies by researching latest magazines & journals.
 Students are encouraged to participate in co-curricular activities conducted at institutions of national repute.

 Education should not be limited to the formal education but should accustom with the changing conditions to build personnel for tomorrow’s world.
 This requires study of the current scenario and continuous effort in the fields of science and technology.
 With this motto, we came forward with the idea of forming the ISTE student chapter i.e., “Indian Society for Technical Education” student chapter.Advantages of having professional body memberships